Mitesh0101/MongoDB/README.md

 ---

 ## 🗺️ 7.
 Data Modeling & Relationships
-MongoDB provides two main ways to structure your connected data: **Embedded** and **Referenced**.
+I studied the two main ways to structure connected data in MongoDB: **Embedded** and **Referenced**.

 ### Strategy 1: Embedded Documents (Denormalized)
-You shove related data directly inside the main document.
-Great for data you frequently read together.
+I found that embedding related data directly inside the main document is efficient for data that is frequently read together.
 ```javascript
 // Notice how the 'engine' object and 'owners' array
 // are fully contained within this single "Car" document.